What Happens When You Don’t Get Enough Sleep?

-Sleeping is important to all of us.
-It is a basic need, which if not met, will have dire consequences both in our body and mind.
-Because of a lot of distraction that are presented to us, most of us suffer from not getting enough sleep.
+Sleep is important to all of us.
+It is a basic need, which if not met, will have dire consequences both in our bodies and mind.
+Because of a lot of distractions that are presented to us, most of us suffer from not getting enough sleep.

 Sickness and Ailments